Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 		*By hollowing out the internal components, boosting their ability to hold weight, and a splitting the tail itself into 6 separate pieces, you can hold a small armory without even needing to feel the weight!*
 		- Opens up 6 more weapon slots

-- Extra Ear Compartments
+## Extra Ear Compartments
-	- *clears out some unnecessary components from your upper back, along with a slight addition to your software to remove the 2 ear limit. go nuts you freaks*
+*Clears out some unnecessary components from your upper back, along with a slight addition to your software to remove the 2 ear limit. go nuts you freaks*
 - removes limits on ears, to a point

 # Ears:
 (its the fucking ears you morons, how would forget)